mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 Make sure you have Python installed (version 3.8 or later recommended) - 3.8.8 used.

-OpenAI version used: openai 1.30.3
+OpenAI version used: openai 1.30.3.
+To use OpenAI API for vector embeddings generation, make sure you have OpenAI account with API keys (https://platform.openai.com/) with usage quota (OpenAI paid account has been used)

 Langchain version: 0.2.1